humboldt123/mutuals/README.md

 ## Setup

 To use Mutuals, you will need [NodeJS](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
 Then, either `git clone` this repository or [download it](https://github.com/humboldt123/mutuals/archive/refs/heads/main.zip).
-Navigate to it in your terminal of choice then run `npm i` to install its dependencies and `npm run start` to run it.
+Navigate to it in your terminal of choice then run `npm i` to install its dependencies and `npm start` to run it.

 ## Instructions